bradfrost/atomic-design/chapter-2.md

 ### What's in a name?
 Throughout this book I've mentioned that modular design and development is nothing new.
 So why are we introducing terms like _atoms_, _molecules_, and _organisms_ when we can just stick with established terms like _modules_, _components_, _elements_, _sections_, and _regions_?

 For as long as I've been talking about atomic design, I've had people proffer alternate names for the stages of the methodology.
 Person One would suggest, "Why not just name them elements, modules, and components?" while Person Two would suggest, "Why not just name them base, components, and modules?"
-The issue with terms like components and modules is that a sense of hierarchy can't be deduced from the names alone. **Atoms, molecules, and organisms imply a hierarchy** that anyone with a basic knowledge of chemistry can hopefully wrap their heads around.
+The issue with terms like components and modules is that a sense of hierarchy can't be deduced from the names alone. **Atoms, molecules, and organisms imply a hierarchy** that anyone with a basic knowledge of chemistry can hopefully wrap their head around.

 That being said, naming things is hard and imperfect.
 The names I've chosen for the stages of atomic design have worked really well for me and the teams I've worked with as we create UI design systems.
 But maybe they don't work for you and your organization.
 That's more than OK.
 Here's one perspective from the design team at GE: